 Almost always, these systems are touted as being good for the customer.
 Alarm Force has made their own system, SimpliSafe is a newer entrant that has built their own system, Lifeshield makes their own system, and now you can pile Vivint's system onto the ever-growing pile of proprietary systems.
-While most of these companies still make you sign a contract, the fact that their system is proprietary means that even if you tried to exit your contract with them, you'd STILL not be able to simply leave their service.
+While most of these companies still make you sign a contract, the fact that their system is proprietary means that even if you tried to exit your contract with them, you'd STILL not be able to simply sign up for another service.

 Because their system is a simple, effective way to lock you into their service.

 Think about the number of companies that have been building systems for the last 50 years, and even more hardware-only security system manufacturers have entered in the last 10 years: Honeywell, 2Gig, DSC, GE, Elk, and many many more.
 The systems these companies make are top of the line.
 We sell Honeywell generally because we think they are the best systems on the market.
-That said, the other choices are pretty darn good.
-So why would a company, like Vivint, which has been installing the 2GIG Go!Control panel abandon their partnership in order to install their own panel?
-While I can't say for sure, I would venture a guess that it has very little to do with quality control.
+That said, the other brands are pretty darn good, too, and often cheaper.

 A Security Company Can't Simply Release Their Own Panel and Expect Consumer Adoption....
 So How Is Vivint Getting Their System Into Homes?

 This goes to the history of Vivint.
 Vivint has become a huge company in the last 10 years.
 Formerly APX, they changed their name, which got the company away from a sullied reputation.
-Though, Vivint still has more than 2000 BBB complaints, and the history of government actions taken against the company tell a more complete story about how the Vivint grew into the behemoth that it currently is:
+Though, Vivint still has more than 2000 BBB complaints, a C rating from the Better Business Bureau, and the history of government actions taken against the company, to tell a more complete story about how the Vivint grew into the behemoth that it currently is: